 The Job Description review process is in place to ultimately support one of the College’s priorities – recruitment and retention.

-As part of our on-going commitment to improving processes and procedures the Royal College of Psychiatrists have produced an Exemplar Job Description Template to be used as a guide and reference tool for the creation of Job Descriptions.
+As part of our on-going commitment to improving processes and procedures the College has produced an Exemplar Job Description Template to be used as a guide and reference tool for the creation of Job Descriptions.

 We feel that by following the format of the Exemplar and noting the level of detail contained within it will help to improve the quality and speed of the Job Description review process.